A lattice in more than two Kac--Moody groups is arithmetic: Lattices in non-positive curvature

-By~\cite[Corollary~1.7]{CaMo}, each $G_i$ is either totally disconnected or an adjoint simple non-compact Lie group.
-By Proposition~\ref{prop:NonDiscreteProj} the projection of $\Gamma$ to each $G_i$ is non-discrete and hence dense in every connected factor by Borel density~\cite[4.2]{Borel60} (see also~\cite[II.6.2]{Margulis}).
-We let $H_i$ denote the closure of the projection of $\Gamma$ to $G_i$.
-Thus $H_i$ is a non-discrete closed subgroup which coincides with $G_i$ if the latter is not totally disconnected.
+By~\cite[Corollary~1.11]{CaMoa}, each $G_i$ is either totally disconnected or an adjoint simple non-compact Lie group.
+By the definition of $s$, the group $H_i$ is non-discrete for all $i \leq s$ and, hence, dense in every connected factor of $ H_1 \times \dots \times H_s$ by Borel density~\cite[4.2]{Borel60} (see also~\cite[II.6.2]{Margulis}).
+Thus, for all $i \leq s$, the group $H_i$ is a non-discrete closed subgroup which coincides with $G_i$ if the latter is not totally disconnected.